 Although we currently do not have any official or unofficial word on what the spec sheet would look like.
 But unlike many companies, GoPro has been very predictable over the years.

 Their subsequent products have been evolutionary rather than revolutionary.
-Each new model saw an improvement over the predecessor and I think that’s quite brave.
+Each new model improved over the predecessor, and I think that’s quite brave.

 When you make something that is so perfect, you don’t redesign or reimagine it every single year (think iPhone’s consistent design & software features year over year)